Pope Pius XI: Austria

-The pope supported the Christian Socialists in Austria, a country with a majority Catholic population but a powerful secular element.
+The pope supported the Christian Social Party in Austria, a country with an overwhelmingly Catholic population but a powerful secular element.
 He especially supported the regime of Engelbert Dollfuss (1932–1934), who wanted to remold society based on papal encyclicals.
-Dollfuss suppressed the anti-clerical elements and the socialists but was assassinated by the Austrian Nazis in 1934.
+Dollfuss suppressed the anti-clerical factions and the socialists, but was assassinated by Austrian Nazis in 1934.
 His successor Kurt von Schuschnigg (1934–1938) was also pro-Catholic and received Vatican support.
 The Anschluss saw the annexation of Austria by Nazi Germany in early 1938.
-Austria was overwhelmingly Catholic.

-At the direction of Cardinal Innitzer, the churches of Vienna pealed their bells and flew swastikas for Hitler's arrival in the city on 14 March.
+At the direction of Cardinal Theodor Innitzer, the churches of Vienna pealed their bells and flew swastikas for Hitler's arrival in the city on 14 March.
 However, wrote Mark Mazower, such gestures of accommodation were "not enough to assuage the Austrian Nazi radicals, foremost among them the young Gauleiter Globocnik".
-Globocnik launched a crusade against the Church, and the Nazis confiscated property, closed Catholic organisations and sent many priests to Dachau.
+Globocnik launched a campaign against the Church, confiscating property, closing Catholic organisations, and sending many priests to Dachau.
 Anger at the treatment of the Church in Austria grew quickly and October 1938, wrote Mazower, saw the "very first act of overt mass resistance to the new regime", when a rally of thousands left Mass in Vienna chanting "Christ is our Fuehrer", before being dispersed by police.
-A Nazi mob ransacked Cardinal Innitzer's residence, after he had denounced Nazi persecution of the Church.
+A Nazi mob ransacked Cardinal Innitzer's residence, after he denounced Nazi persecution of the Church.
 The American National Catholic Welfare Conference wrote that Pope Pius, "again protested against the violence of the Nazis, in language recalling Nero and Judas the Betrayer, comparing Hitler with Julian the Apostate."